-‘Pawn Stars’ Season 14: Now You Can You Buy What Is Featured On The Show!
+‘Pawn Stars’ Season 14: Now You Can You Buy What Is Featured On The Show

 The next item surely thrilled Rick Harrison to no end, as it is responsible for triggering the Revolutionary War.
 This is the British Stamp Act.
 This is when Americans were asked to pay taxes to the British and their response was “No taxation without representation!” and then we all know the rest of that story.
 This historic treasure is selling for a mere $1,000.

 Lastly, the pawn shop is selling a set of four of James Dean high school yearbooks, from freshman class through senior.
-This fascinating collection of books is being sold as a set, for $10,000.
-The description that the website included a full description of why these items are of such great value.
+This fascinating collection of books is being sold as a set for $10,000.
+The description on the website includes why these items are of such great value.
 Who knew that the rebel Dean played basketball in school?

-“This collection of yearbooks from all [four]of James Dean’s years in High School offers a fascinating glimpse into the life of the Rebel Without A Causestar.
+“This collection of yearbooks from all [four]of James Dean’s years in High School offers a fascinating glimpse into the life of the Rebel Without A Cause star.
 James was a very active student involved in theater, debate, track and also was a talented basketball player.
 These yearbooks belonged to a fellow student of James Dean’s at Fairmont High School, and have numerous pictures of Dean with his basketball team, debate club and of course his school photo.
 Plus whats a yearbook without a signature?
 Both Junior and Senior yearbooks are autographed twice!
 Luckily Rick’s just a big Steve McQueen fan so he didn’t squirrel these ones away for his private collection.”

 Pawn Stars Season 14 just kicked off on April 10 and is regularly broadcast on the History Channel.
-All of the gang is back including Chumlee, Rick and Corey.
+All of the gang is back including Chumlee, Rick, and Corey.
 As previously reported by Inquisitr, Chumlee will be featured on his own in “solo Chum” segments and Richard Harrison, better known as the “old man” will also be back, but only in cameos.
 We all hope he is enjoying the extra time off!

 We're Back! #Newseason starts Mon at 10pm! #pawnstars @HISTORY @PawnStars #tunein pic.twitter.com/zVnLFLRAiU